OpenConext-Attic/Stepup-biometric/README.md

 pip install python-keyczar==0.71c
 ```

 This playbook uses a custom vault, defined in filter_plugins/custom_plugins.py in order to encrypt data.
-We think this is a better solution than the ansible-vault because it allows us to do fine grained encryption instead of a big ansible-vault file.
-Also, the creator of ansible-vault admits his solution is not the way to go.
-See [this blogpost](http://jpmens.net/2014/02/22/my-thoughts-on-ansible-s-vault/).

 Retrieve the surfconext-ansible-keystore from a colleague and put it on an encrypted disk partition, to keep it safe even in case of laptop-loss.
 Here's how to [create an encrypted folder](http://apple.stackexchange.com/questions/129720/how-can-i-encrypt-a-folder-in-os-x-mavericks) on your Mac.